USB 3.2 SSD Round-up Comparing Crucial X9, Kingston XS2000, Orico C10, Samsung T7 & Sandisk Extreme V2

 Industry-wide adoption of USB 3.2 Gen 2×1 (10Gbps) means SATA-class SSDs maxing out at 550MB/s can no longer catch up to USB.
 Since 2020, we’ve seen the inevitable shift to blazingly fast NVMe on mobile SSDs.

-As for 2022, nearly all shipping USB-based SSDs are now NVMe SSDs paired with a USB 3.2 Gen 2×1 to PCIe 3.0 x2 bridge chip.
+As for 2025, nearly all shipping USB SSDs are now either NVMe-based SSDs paired with a USB 3.2 Gen 2×1 to PCIe 3.0 x2 bridge chip or UFD-based SSDs with a direct NAND to USB 3.2 controller.
 Our real-world benchmark shows the latest batch of USB 3.2 SSDs can handle heavy lifting with speeds of 700 to 800MB/s yet the external interface remains a bottleneck for PCIe Gen 3 NVMe drives.
 Nonetheless, the performance leap is still impressive.

-While USB 3.2 SSDs are predominantly Gen 2×1, a rare few come with a Gen 2×2 (20Gbps) interface.
+While USB 3.2 SSDs are predominantly Gen 2×1 (10Gbps), more come with a Gen 2×2 (20Gbps) interface.
 But unless you are building your own rig, those ports are hard to come by.
 You’re better off investing in a USB4 SSD if you are into future-proofing your equipment.
 In fact, it will be far easier to find a laptop with USB4 than one with USB 3.2 Gen 2×2 in a few years’ time since USB4 is already baked into Thunderbolt 4 and the latest AMD Ryzen powerhouse laptops also come with the latest variant of USB.

 Feature Comparison